What Your Food Cravings Really Mean

 • Yoga

-Rather than fortifying and enforcing the walls around you, find strength in trust and flexibility.
+Find strength in trust and flexibility rather than fortifying and enforcing the walls around you.
 The hardness you wish to develop through salts only creates resistance, not healing.
-Instead of devouring an entire bag of potato chips – try distressing in more healthy and productive ways.
+Instead of reaching for a salty snack like potato chips – try distressing in more healthy and productive ways.
 Eat foods rich in vitamin B such as oats or wild salmon to increase adrenal support.
 While exercise is a sure-fire way to balance your body and expel negative stress from the body, meditation, and mindful relaxation are also great mood balancers, as well.

 Craving Fats